BA in Chinese Language & Literature

 Students regularly study abroad in Boston University’s Shanghai programs at Fudan University for a semester or a year.
 Faculty advisors assist students in completing their requirements through these programs.
 Non-language courses in Shanghai can be taken for credit toward the Chinese Language & Literature major only if pre-approved by the student’s BU faculty advisor before enrollment in the relevant Shanghai course(s).

 A placement test is required of all students whose most recent course in Chinese was taken while in high school or at a college other than Boston University and who wish to continue their study of this language here.
-Information on testing dates and times is available in the department.
+Information about online testing is available at the Modern Languages & Comparative Literature Department website.